-I am an Assistant Professor in the Information School at the University of Washington and director of the User Empowerment Lab.
+I am an Associate Professor in the Information School at the University of Washington and director of the User Empowerment Lab.
 In my work in human-computer interaction, I study the ethical design of ubiquitous technologies, and invent more respectful alternatives.
 Some of my current projects are listed below and include investigating compulsive technology use, dark patterns, voice interfaces, and arguments online.
 My past and current research has been supported by the National Science Foundation, Google, Facebook, Microsoft, Mozilla, and Sesame Workshop.
 I am excited to be a 2021 Jacobs Foundation Fellow.

 The Information School

 Seattle, WA 98195